 In that case, you have a choice.

 - Reset your expectations, as suggested earlier.
-Aim to see the problems as challenges that need to be managed.
-Focus on what you do have, rather than what you can't have.
+Aim to see your relationship problems as challenges that need to be managed.
+Focus on what you do have, rather than what you can’t have.

 Mull over what you’ve learnt from this article and take the time to consider and decide firmly on your needs, wants and boundaries.

-Then set a time to have a calm, considered, open and honest conversation (see my article on how to have a difficult conversation).
+Then set a time to have a calm, considered, open and honest conversation (see my article on constant arguing in a relationship).
 Tell your partner how you’re feeling, and what you truly want and expect from a relationship.